-Groundwater was not encountered at any of the boring locations.
-Based on the lack of any water within the borings, and the moisture contents of the recovered soil samples, the static groundwater table is considered to have existed at a depth in excess of 20± feet below existing site grades, at the time of the subsurface investigation.
+Free water was not encountered during the drilling of any of the borings.
+Based on the moisture content of the recovered soil samples and the lack of free water in the borings, the static groundwater table is at a greater depth than 25± feet below existing site grades.